Anki101012/aws-vpc-infra-terraform/README.md

 The following access pattern was tested:
 - SSH from local machine to Public EC2
 - SSH from Public EC2 to Private EC2
+- Installed NGINIX to check Private EC2 connection to Internet